Translate

 Can be used with 1/2" high bench stones or a power rotary grinder

-Special thanks to Paul Hamler for all his help with this sharpener.!
-The patent for the fixture will have both Paul Hamler's and Steve Lindsay's name on it.
+Special thanks to Paul Hamler for all his help with this sharpener!!

 If utilizing the diamond bench stones, be sure the surface the templates are placed on is not abrasive.
 This could cause the edge profile of the templates to wear down.
-If the four diamond bench stones were purchased as a set a 6 x 6 inch plastic board was included to set the stones and templates on.
-A piece of glass will also work well.
+A counter or bench top works well.

 The fixture is a tilt type sharpener that uses templates.
 The fixture consists of a body, a holding nut, a length gauge and templates.